marcasteroid/marcasteroid/README.md

 ---

-## 💬 Ask Me About
-- My journey from **Software engineering ➝ Quantum ML & AI**

----

 ## 📫 How to Reach Me
-📧 **margarucci.marco@gmail.com**
+📧 **marco.margarucci@outlook.com**

 ---

 ## ✨ About Me
-I’m a software engineer who would like to turn into a **Classical ML / Quantum ML researcher** — all while reading poetry 📖 and working on personal long-term photo projects 📸.
+I’m a software engineer working on personal long-term photo projects 📸.

 ---